-- xxv) The role of the Board Secretary is crucial to the ongoing development and maintenance of a strong governance framework within HEIW, and is a key source of advice and support to the HEIW Chair and other Board members.
-Independent of the Board, the Board Secretary acts as the guardian of good governance within HEIW: - Providing advice to the Board as a whole and to individual Board members on all aspects of governance; - Facilitating the effective conduct of HEIW business through meetings of the Board, its Advisory Groups and Committees; - Ensuring that Board members have the right information to enable them to make informed decisions and fulfil their responsibilities in accordance with the provisions of these SOs; - Ensuring that in all its dealings, the Board acts fairly, with integrity, and without prejudice or discrimination; - Contributing to the development of an organisational culture that embodies public services values and standards of behaviour; and - Monitoring HEIW's compliance with the law, SOs and the governance and accountability framework set by the Welsh Ministers. - xxvi) As advisor to the Board, the Board Secretary's role does not affect the specific responsibilities of Board members for governing the organisation.
-The Board Secretary is directly accountable for the conduct of their role to the Chair [and Chief Executive], and reports on a day to day basis to the Chief Executive. - xxvii) Further details on the role of the Board Secretary within HEIW, including details on how to contact them, are available at www.heiw.nhs.wales
+- xxvi) The role of the Board Secretary is crucial to the ongoing development and maintenance of a strong governance framework within HEIW, and is a key source of advice and support to the HEIW Chair and other Board members.
+Independent of the Board, the Board Secretary acts as the guardian of good governance within HEIW: - Providing advice to the Board as a whole and to individual Board members on all aspects of governance; - Facilitating the effective conduct of HEIW business through meetings of the Board, its Advisory Groups and Committees; - Ensuring that Board members have the right information to enable them to make informed decisions and fulfil their responsibilities in accordance with the provisions of these SOs; - Ensuring that in all its dealings, the Board acts fairly, with integrity, and without prejudice or discrimination; - Contributing to the development of an organisational culture that embodies public services values and standards of behaviour; and - Monitoring HEIW's compliance with the law, SOs and the governance and accountability framework set by the Welsh Ministers. - xxvii) As advisor to the Board, the Board Secretary's role does not affect the specific responsibilities of Board members for governing the organisation.
+The Board Secretary is directly accountable for the conduct of their role to the Chair in respect of matters relating to responsibilities of the Board and its Committees, and reports on a day-to-day basis to the Chief Executive with regard to the wider governance of the organisation and their personal responsibilities. - xxviii) Further details on the role of the Board Secretary within HEIW, including details on how to contact them, are available at www.heiw.nhs.wales